Configuring Access Control in EE and FE

 - Get server configuration, server statistics, and other information.

-Starting with 6.3, any log message (including the audit logging context) can be sent to any log sink, including syslog-compatible socket
+configuration context has been removed because any log message, including the audit logging context, can be sent to any log sink, including syslog-compatible socket

 log sinks.

-configuration context has been removed.
-The following shows how to configure an audit trail starting with Database 6.3.
+The following example shows how to configure an audit trail starting with Database 6.3.

 security {